kristenpeck/NE-Small-Lakes/README.md

 # NE-Small-Lakes
-Analysis of NE small lakes data in BC
+Analysis of small lakes data from Northeast BC